cmaureir/progra-alma/lectures/week6/assignment6.rst

 only in the interaction between an antenna and a transporter.

-The main idea will be,
+The main idea will be to
-move the antennas from one path to another, and this was performed by a transporter, so easily you can saw some restrictions, for example, a transporter cannot has more than one antenna, or each path cannot has more than antenna neither, etc.
+move the antennas from one path to another.
+This is performed by a transporter, so you can easily deduce some restrictions.
+For example, a transporter cannot has more than one antenna, or each path cannot has more than antenna neither, etc.

-This assignment will be related to the previous general approach to this interaction.
+This assignment will only be related with the previus idea.

 Lets consider the following two incomplete
 classes: